fredrikaverpil/fredrikaverpil.github.io/_posts/2021-11-13-installing-poetry-globally.md

 ## In-development Poetry builds

-Using pipx, we can install Poetry from git in different ways.
-Pipx also has a nice "suffix" feature, which we can use to differentiate the different installations.
+Using pipx, we can install Poetry from git repo.
+Pipx also has a nice "suffix" feature, which can be used to differentiate the different installations.

 ```bash
 # Install from master branch as poetry@master